-You thought anorexia was only a women's disease?
-Think again.
 Men account for 10 to 15 percent of all cases of anorexia or bulimia, according to a report in the American Journal of Psychiatry.
 Gay men make up a high number of those cases: A 2002 International Journal of Eating Disorders report found that 20 percent of gay men are anorexic and 14 percent suffer from the related eating disorder, bulimia.

 Eating disorder specialist Carolyn Costin said that gay athletes in particular are at an increased risk of developing the condition.
 "People with anorexia are very rejection-sensitive, and look at the rejection that can come in this society from being gay," she said.
 "Not winning the gold medal, not coming in first, can be a kind of rejection, too."

 How many women were shown and how many men?
 I count two (one panicking and one superhero) women.
 The men are all army, police, armed, superheroes and "genius, billionaire playboys."

 In our society, men (and white men in particular) have "privilege".
 Just by being born male they enjoy freedoms....and take them for granted...that women don't experience.
 As we have seen in the media, male characters dominate films, news programs, and other media venues.
 In this interesting clip we hear from transgender men (persons born biologically female but they have transitioned.)
 They have experienced being both feminine and masculine and talk about privilege.